userbot8895/HUB-Plus/guides/Install.md

 ### Installing the pre-requisites
 In Telegram, run `.pkg install req_installer`.

-After the installation is done, run `.req cowpy asyncurban google-play-scraper youtube-dl google-api-python-client pyfiglet beautifulsoup4==4.9.1` to install the prerequisites for HyperBot++.
+After the installation is done, run `.req cowpy asyncurban google-play-scraper youtube-dl google-api-python-client pyfiglet beautifulsoup4==4.9.1` to install the pre-requisites for HyperBot++.

 ### Installing HyperBot++
 Thanks to HyperUBot featuring a package manager, you can now install only the modules you need.